arpitingle/Library-of-Ethereum/README.md

 - [Protocol Reading List](https://github.com/bryanhpchiang/protocol-reading-list) - This is a list of resources intended to serve as a starting point for anybody interested in understanding how crypto protocols work under the hood.
 - [Devpill.me](https://github.com/dcbuild3r/blockchain-development-guide) - A Public Good Blockchain Development Guide
+- [Ethereum Developer Tool List](https://github.com/ConsenSys/ethereum-developer-tools-list) - A guide to available tools, components, patterns, and platforms for developing applications on Ethereum.